 Do employees like organization-branded swag?
 Yes.
-However, an organization-branded coffee mug is not going to make an employee trust leaders and feel an emotional commitment to your company; feeling acknowledged and appreciated will.
+However, an organization-branded coffee mug is not going to make an employee trust leaders and feel an emotional commitment to your company.
+Those are just employee engagement myths.
+Feeling acknowledged and appreciated will.

 In addition, the recognition must be timely, sincere, and include specific information about what behaviors or actions are being rewarded.

-Some ideas for your employee recognition program include:
+Some employee engagement strategies for your recognition program include:

 - Thank You Cards that list your Values and enable a person to check the Value the recipient demonstrated.
 When a person gives away a card, their name is put in a Lunch drawing.

-- “Wall of Fame” or “Wall of Honor” Wall where you post your Values Thank You Cards
+- “Wall of Fame” or “Wall of Honor" where you post your Values

 - Take your entire team off-site to work